Functional relations for higher-order free cumulants: Introduction

 Voiculescu introduced free probability in the 1980's in the context of operator algebras.
 In this framework, the notion of independence of variables in classical probabilities is replaced by a notion of freeness, for which free cumulants are crucial objects.
 The first order moments and free cumulants of a random variable $a$ are encoded in generating series:

 which satisfy the the following functional relation

-It is sometimes referred to as the $R$-transform machinery, originally given \cite{Voiculescu} in a slightly different form: with the $R$-transform $R(w)$ and the Stieltjes transform $W(x)$ related to \eqref{MCdef} by $C(w) = 1 + w R(w)$ and $W(x) = x^{-1}M(x^{-1})$.
+It is sometimes referred to as the $R$-transform machinery, originally given \cite{Voiculescu} in a slightly different form: with the $R$-transform $R(w)$ and the Stieltjes transform $W(x)$ related to \eqref{MCdef} by $C(w) = 1 + w R(w)$ and $W(x) = x^{-1}M(x^{-1})$, where $x=X^{-1}$.
 After the pioneering work of Voiculescu \cite{Voi91}, these notions brought a better understanding of the law of large numbers for the spectra of large random matrices, which in turn enriched the study of free probability.

-Later, the study of random matrices of large size beyond the law of large numbers motivated, in \cite{MingoSpeicher, MMS07, CMSS}, the development of a theory of higher order freeness.
-Given a higher order probability space, these works introduce higher order moments and free cumulants, the latter being obtained from the former via a convolution product involving non-crossing partitioned permutations.
+Later, the study of random matrices of large size beyond the law of large numbers motivated, in \cite{MingoSpeicher, MMS07, CMSS}, the development of a theory of higher-order freeness.
+Given a higher-order probability space, these works introduce higher-order moments and free cumulants, the latter being obtained from the former via a convolution product involving non-crossing partitioned permutations.
 In the same manner as for the first order, one would like to relate the generating series of moments and free cumulants of order $n \geq 2$ of a variable $a$:

 In \cite{CMSS}, second order freeness was studied in detail, and an explicit functional relation for $n=2$ was found.
 It can be rewritten in the simple form